rust-lang/book/2018-edition/src/appendix-05-editions.md

 into errors.
 But unless you opt in to those changes, your code will continue to compile even as you upgrade the version of the Rust compiler that you use.
-All Rust compiler versions support any edition that existed prior to that compiler's release, and they can link crates of any supported editions together.
+All Rust compiler versions support any edition that existed prior to that compiler’s release, and they can link crates of any supported editions together.
 Edition changes only affect the way the compiler initially parses code.
-Therefore, if you're using Rust 2015 and one of your dependencies uses Rust 2018, your project will compile and be able to use that dependency.
+Therefore, if you’re using Rust 2015 and one of your dependencies uses Rust 2018, your project will compile and be able to use that dependency.
 The opposite situation, where your project uses Rust 2018 and a dependency uses Rust 2015, works as well.